Understanding Your Travel Insurance Options

 If There Are Children or Elderly People

 If you’re going to be traveling with young children or someone who is elderly, you’ll need to remember — traveler ages matter.
-Typically, elderly people (60 and over) pay much more for travel insurance.
+Typically, elderly people (60 and over) have a lower benefit amount available due to the higher risk the provider has to carry and they pay much more for travel insurance.

 The reason elderly people pay more is that they are much more likely to have pre-existing health conditions and a higher likelihood of needing medical attention when traveling, especially for extended periods of time.
 For young children, the risk isn’t the same.
 In fact, many travel insurance companies will insure children at a discounted rate, or even for free.